DHRMKJ/chatGTPT/README.md

-an unsafe chat server written entirely in rust std
+# an unsafe chat server written entirely in rust std!!